 Cognitive behavioral therapy is one of the most effective forms of therapy used to help individuals struggling with addiction.
 Through CBT, you’ll be able to identify negative thought patterns and learn to replace them with more appropriate ways of thinking.
 This will, in turn, affect the ways in which you behave.

-Group therapy is a common form of therapy we use at The Refuge.
+Group therapy is a common form of therapy we use at our rehab center.
 Through groups, you’ll have the opportunity to work with other individuals struggling with similar addictions so that you can grow, heal, and learn from each other.
 Process groups will allow for you to work through your emotions about a particular topic while psychoeducational groups will provide you with information about topics such as relapse prevention, anger management, coping skills, addiction, and medication.

-As a holistic treatment center, The Refuge offers a number of experiential treatments that help to heal the whole you – mind, body, and soul.
-These may include:
+As a holistic treatment center, our rehab offers a number of evidence-based treatments that help to heal the whole you – mind, body, and soul.
+Based on need and availability, these therapeutic methods may include the following:

 - A.A., N.A., S.L.A., E.D.A.